SanderGodard/bokbind/README.md

 # bokbind

-notification wrapper that handles history and blacklist, among other stuff
+Notification wrapper that handles history and blacklist, among other stuff Mute notifications function is for now reliant on you using dunst as a notification display daemon

 ## Installation
 Run the `install.sh` script
-Then just add `/usr/lib/bokbind/magnifyingGlass.py &` to your startup config
+Then just add `exec /usr/lib/bokbind/magnifyingGlass.py &` to your startup config